josema88/jmordonez-site/content/posts/6-things-you-can-do-right-now-to-become-better-software-developer.md

 series = []
 slug = ""
-tags = ["Software Development", "Software"] title = "6 Things you can do right now to become better software developer"
+tags = ["Software Development", "Software"] title = "6 Things you can do to become better software developer"

 +++
 # 6 Things you can do to become a better software developer